TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movies Now Playing

+    *   Taken 3
+    *   Selma
+    *   Into the Woods
     *   The Hobbit: The Battle of the Five Armies
-    *   Into the Woods
     *   Unbroken
-    *   The Woman In Black 2 Angel of Death
+    *   The Imitation Game
     *   Night at the Museum: Secret of the Tomb
     *   Annie (2014)
-    *   The Imitation Game
+    *   The Woman In Black 2 Angel of Death
     *   The Hunger Games: Mockingjay - Part 1
-    *   The Gambler
-    *   Big Hero 6
-    *   Wild
+    *   Inherent Vice
     *   See All Now Playing

     Opening This Week = Limited Release

+    *   Blackhat
+    *   Paddington
+    *   The Wedding Ringer
-    *   Taken 3
+    *   American Sniper
-    *   Selma
+    *   Spare Parts
-    *   Beloved Sisters
+    *   Still Alice
-    *   It's All So Quiet
+    *   Three Night Stand
-    *   Black November
+    *   Little Accidents
     *   See All Opening This Week

     Coming Soon

-    *   American Sniper
-    *   Paddington
-    *   The Wedding Ringer
-    *   Blackhat
     *   Mortdecai
     *   Strange Magic
     *   The Boy Next Door